 Aerospace & Transportation Project Division

-Our efforts are focused on our aerospace business, including sales representation for commercial/defense products and services, leasing, part-out, and business jets.
-In terms of our transport infrastructure business, we are involved in airport management and railways.
-We also have a marine vessels business, handling all sorts of marine vessels, including new and secondhand vessels, and related vessel machinery.
+Manages aerospace industry businesses as a sales agent for commercial aircrafts and defense-related equipment and services, in addition to handling leasing, part-out, and business jets.
+In our transport infrastructure business, we are developing airport management and contributing to the railroad industry through rail construction and MRO business.
+Our marine vessels business handles multiple types of vessels, including new and secondhand, and related vessel machinery.

 Business Models Supporting Value Creation